Lumanis45/tcc-fifw/README.md

 # tcc-fifw
 This is a quick installation in one bat file for Tiny C Compiler on Windows.

-Attention, this is the version of Tiny C Compiler for x86_64 architecture!!!\n Original tcc: https://bellard.org/tcc/
+Attention, this is the version of Tiny C Compiler for x86_64 architecture!!!

+Original tcc: https://bellard.org/tcc/

 Installation guide: